Recap

 We’re assuming here that the

-provided to the hook is stable enough to be used as a key foruseSWR
+argsprovided to the hook is stable enough to be used as a key foruseSWR.
+If necessary this can be cached usinguseStateand compared whenargschanges.

 const { data: counter, update } = useInvoke(